Skip to main content

 2. K-pop Localization Strategies in Mexico and South America

-The K-pop phenomenon has also gained considerable traction in Mexico, with the global popularity of prominent K-pop groups such as BTS and BLACKPINK being a significant contributing factor.
-A salient feature of the K-pop phenomenon that is particularly pronounced in Latin American music markets is the phenomenon of "localization."
+The K-pop phenomenon has also gained considerable traction in Mexico, with the global popularity of prominent K-pop groups such as BTS and BLACKPINK being significant contributing factors.
+A salient feature of the K-pop phenomenon, particularly pronounced in Latin American music markets, is the phenomenon of “localization.”
 The predominant language in Latin America, including Mexico, is Spanish.
-Consequently, K-pop artists have sought to merge K-pop with Latin music by releasing new songs in Spanish or collaborating with local artists, and the response has been positive.
+Consequently, K-pop artists have sought to merge K-pop with Latin music by releasing new songs in Spanish or collaborating with local artists; the response has been positive.

 According to data analytics firm ChartMatrix, Latin America represents a significant consumer base for K-pop.
 As reported by Spotify, the popularity of K-pop in Mexico City is 34%, which is comparable to the 36% observed in Jakarta, Indonesia, in the Asian region.
-This is a noteworthy finding.
+This finding is noteworthy.

 Another noteworthy aspect of K-pop in Mexico and Latin America is the prevalence of K-pop hybrid groups, such as KARD.
-Mixed-gender groups are a relatively uncommon phenomenon in the K-pop idol culture, which is predominantly characterized by the prevalence of either girl or boy groups.
-It is noteworthy that these groups are more popular in South America, including Mexico, than they are in South Korea.
-KARD made their debut with a remix of "Without You," a collaboration with Brazilian Latin DJ Alok.
+Mixed-gender groups are a relatively uncommon phenomenon in K-pop idol culture, which is predominantly characterized by either girl or boy groups.
+It is noteworthy that these groups are more popular in South America, including Mexico, than in South Korea.
+KARD made its debut with a remix of “Without You,” a collaboration with Brazilian Latin DJ Alok.
 The song attained the number three position on the local-global music video chart.

-The K-pop girl group Momoland, which is popular in Korea, has also released a new song, "Yummy Yummy Love," in collaboration with the Latin artist Natti Natasha.
-The song has been well-received in South America.
-The song achieved a considerable degree of popularity.
-In 2022, the already well-known Psy released "That That," a dance song with a Latin beat featuring BTS's "Sugar."
-The song gained global attention and reached No. 1 on iTunes in 73 countries and 100 million views on YouTube within a week of its release.
-It became Psy's fifth song to enter the U.S. Billboard Hot 100 singles chart.
+The K-pop girl group Momoland, which is popular in Korea, has also released a new song, “Yummy Yummy Love,” in collaboration with the Latin artist Natti Natasha.
+The song has been well received in South America and has achieved considerable popularity.
+In 2022, the already well-known Psy released “That That,” a dance song with a Latin beat featuring BTS’s Suga.
+The song gained global attention and reached No. 1 on iTunes in 73 countries, amassing 100 million views on YouTube within a week of its release.
+It became Psy’s fifth song to enter the U.S. Billboard Hot 100 singles chart.

-Additionally, the boy group T1419 garnered local attention with the release of "When the Sun Goes On," an original Spanish version of the song.
-This marked the inaugural release of an official version of a song in the local language.
+Additionally, the boy group T1419 garnered local attention with the release of “When the Sun Goes On,” an original Spanish version of the song.
+This marked the first official release of a song in the local language.

 3. The Significance of Entering the Latin American Market

 Spanish is one of the most prominent language cultures globally, alongside English, and boasts a substantial market.
 In Latin America, particularly in countries such as Mexico, there is a notable affinity for K-pop among Spanish-speaking populations.
-Given the greater cultural exclusivity observed in the Spanish-speaking world, localization strategies are of particular importance, regardless of the popularity of K-pop among the target audience.
+Given the greater cultural exclusivity observed in the Spanish-speaking world, localization strategies are especially important, regardless of K-pop’s popularity with the target audience.

-The globalization of K-pop appears to have reached a point where a favorable local reception was initially established, followed by the implementation of market strategies aimed at consolidating K-pop's presence in the local market.
+The globalization of K-pop appears to have reached a point where a favorable local reception was initially established, followed by the implementation of market strategies aimed at consolidating K-pop’s presence in the local market.
 The most common approach is to form collaborative partnerships with local artists.
-Nevertheless, as time progresses, the necessity for more assertive localization strategies emerges, particularly in a music industry that has become increasingly desensitized and in need of novel stimulation.
+Nevertheless, as time progresses, the necessity for more assertive localization strategies emerges, particularly in an increasingly desensitized music industry in need of novel stimulation.
 It is now incumbent upon K-pop to determine which aspects of its cultural form should be retained and which might be modified or even abandoned.
 The global marketplace is vast, and there are numerous potential markets for K-pop to penetrate.

-The transition in music consumption patterns towards digital streaming services is advantageous for the K-pop industry.
-The linguistic barrier presented by lyrics can be readily overcome through the use of online resources and mobile devices.
+The transition in music consumption patterns toward digital streaming services is advantageous for the K-pop industry.
+The linguistic barrier presented by lyrics can be easily overcome through the use of online resources and mobile devices.
 The digitization of music consumption in distant markets offers a valuable opportunity to reduce distribution costs and cultivate a global fan base.
 The concept of geographical boundaries is becoming increasingly irrelevant in cultural consumption.
 The essential element is strategic planning.
 Collaborating with local markets will facilitate the creation of new musical works and the expansion of market reach.
 To achieve meaningful progress, cultures must interact and blend.
-Should the K-pop industry persist in this approach, it would constitute a significant stride forward.
+If the K-pop industry continues on this path, it will represent a significant stride forward.

 https://welcon.kocca.kr/ko/info/trend/1953646